-Do you like stories of dinosaurs?
-Well, visit the Fundy Geological Museum and learn how they roamed around Nova Scotia millions of years ago.
+Do you like dinosaur stories?
+Visit the Fundy Geological Museum and learn how they roamed around Nova Scotia millions of years ago.
 You’ll even see some fossilized dinosaur bones!
 This is a great place to visit for the amateur geologist and the kids will love the interactive displays.

 The Fundy Geological Museum will take you on an adventure through the Triassic and Jurassic periods when dinosaurs once roamed.
 This was well over 150 million years ago.